geoapi-pt/main/README.md

 Accept parameter `nome`, which makes reference to fields `nome`, `nomecompleto` and `nomecompleto2`.
 Also accepts parameters `municipio`, `codigo`, `nif`, `codigopostal`, `email`, `telefone`, `fax`, `sitio` and `codigoine`.

-For example the request `/freguesia?nome=serzedelo` will return
+The requests `/freguesia/serzedelo` and `/freguesia?nome=serzedelo` are equivalent and will return

 ```json
 [